 Contemporary Dance | NZ

-Foster Group make provocative, engaging and visually compelling contemporary dance work, rich with beautiful imagery and physical rigour.
-Our work showcases strong, unique and diverse female performers and design collaborators.
+We make provocative, engaging and visually compelling contemporary dance work, rich with beautiful imagery and physical rigour.
+Our work showcases strong, unique and diverse performers and design collaborators.

 Projects